 A graduate of social anthropology will have a wide knowledge of a range of different societies and social practices, around key cultural practices like marriage, religion and daily life.

 As anthropologists turn their attention to more sophisticated social contexts, such as state bureaucracies, for example, anthropological studies increasingly shed light on how complex social systems are created, established and maintained.

 Social Anthropology emerged in the era when European states had colonial empires.
-Although there has been much polemical debate about the ways in which the colonial context might have compromised anthropological research, at least one of the major aims of the founders of the discipline remains central to anthropology today: the comparative study of the different forms of human social life and cultural experience.
+Although there has been much debate about the ways in which the colonial context might have compromised anthropological research, at least one of the major aims of the founders of the discipline remains central to anthropology today: the comparative study of the different forms of human social life and cultural experience.

 Our recent work

 Recent work carried out by members of the department examines the:

-- organisation of the state in Kyrgyzstan, in neighbouring districts of Uzbekistan and Tajikistan, the Peruvian Andes, Spain and the UK;
+- the organisation of the state in Kyrgyzstan, in neighbouring districts of Uzbekistan and Tajikistan, the Peruvian Andes, Spain and the UK;

 - planning and delivery of the Olympic Legacy in the post-industrial East End of London;

 - way concepts of race, ethnicity and nation enter into recent genomic research about the ancestry of Latin American populations;

-- comparative analysis of the concept of value and what it means for the transnational economy today.
+- comparative analysis of the concept of the value and what it means for the transnational economy today.

 Obviously the world we live in today has changed, and anthropology has changed with it.
 A communications and transport revolution has made the world a smaller place, and international migration has made ‘western’ societies multi-cultural.
 Yet 'globalisation' does not seem to be making the world we live in less culturally diverse.